Read This First

 Prompt 2: Provide examples in which apparently vicious circularity is christened virtuous without adequate justification.

-The central claim is this: In logic and mathematics, distinguishing between vicious and virtuous circularity is essential for maintaining the validity of definitions and arguments.
+In plain terms: In logic and mathematics, distinguishing between vicious and virtuous circularity is essential for maintaining the validity of definitions and arguments.

 In real analysis, the completeness property states that every non-empty set of real numbers bounded above has a least upper bound (supremum).
 The supremum is defined by quantifying over all upper bounds, including itself.

-Modern type theories, like Girard’s System F , allow impredicative constructions without fully addressing foundational issues raised by earlier logicians.
+Modern type theories, like Girard’s System F, allow impredicative constructions without fully addressing foundational issues raised by earlier logicians.

 The theory relies on intuitive concepts of truth and groundedness without fully formalizing them.